joek295/scripts/readme.md

 * mpdmenu: a dmenu-driven interface for mpd.

 * rhythmenu: controls rhythmbox from dmenu.
-I no longer use rhythmbox, so I can't vouch for it's continuing to work.
+I no longer use rhythmbox, so I can't vouch for its continuing to work.

 ## Toys: